vguleaev/vguleaev.dev/src/content/blog/why-i-dont-like-implementing-queues.md

 It is very convenient to simply run the query `SELECT * FROM jobs` and see how many tasks are `"pending"`, `"processed"` and `"failed"`.

-This desire to track progress is important but can still be achieved with messages queues by implementing **hybrid approach**.
+This desire to track progress is important, but can still be achieved with message queues by implementing **hybrid approach**.
 This is what you will see in most applications in production.

 ## Hybrid Approach (Best of Both Worlds)